 What Does It Mean to be a “Nonprofit”?

 Generally, nonprofits have a mission to serve a public or charitable cause as opposed to making financial gains for business owners, shareholders, or some other entity.
 “Nonprofit” is a concept of state law.
-Depending on the state, how to incorporate a nonprofit organization may be set up in different ways (such as a nonprofit corporation or unincorporated nonprofit association), which your state’s Secretary of State office can shed light on.
+Depending on the state, a nonprofit organization may be set up in different ways (such as a nonprofit corporation or unincorporated nonprofit association), which your state’s Secretary of State office can shed light on.

 Nonprofit organizations typically have some restrictions that prevent them from engaging in certain activities and paying dividends.
 Also, when nonprofits are dissolved, their assets must be distributed to another qualified non-profit group rather than to individual shareholders.